Helmholtz-AI-Energy/propulate/CONTRIBUTING.md

    git checkout -b features/your-feature-name
    ```

-5**Make Changes**: Make your desired changes to the codebase.
+5. **Make Changes**: Make your desired changes to the codebase.
 Please stick to the following guidelines:
    * `Propulate` uses [*Black*](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) code style and so should you if you would like to contribute.
    * Please use type hints in all function definitions.
    * Please use American English for all comments and docstrings in the code.